wso2-extensions/esb-connector-googlefirebase/README.md

 ###### Configuring the connector operations

-To get started with google firebase connector and their operations, see [Configuring Google Firebase Operations](docs/config.md).
+To get started with Google Firebase connector and their operations, see [Configuring Google Firebase Operations](docs/config.md).

-## Building From the Source
+## Building from the Source

 If you want to build Google Firebase connector from the source code:

 1. Get a clone or download the source from [github](https://github.com/wso2-extensions/esb-connector-googlefirebase).
-2. Run the following Maven command from the `esb-connector-googlefirebase` directory: `mvn clean install`.
+2. Navigate to the the `esb-connector-googlefirebase` directory and execute the following Maven command: `mvn clean install`.
 3. Google Firebase connector zip will be created under `esb-connector-googlefirebase/target` directory.

 ## How You Can Contribute

 As an open source project, WSO2 extensions welcome contributions from the community.

 Check the [issue tracker](https://github.com/wso2-extensions/esb-connector-googlefirebase/issues) for open issues that interest you.
 We look forward to receiving your contributions.